jhan-dev/ProductManagement/README.md

 ## Identify Your Extended Team
-Name all of the extended memebers you will work with from each of these groups.
+Name all of the extended members you will work with from each of these groups.
 Identify who is the lead or manager that you will work with the most.
 Include any others that are important for your role as product manager.

 1. Research
 2. Finance & Audit